Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

 \section{Quantum trace polynomials for \texorpdfstring{$\mathrm{SL}_n$}{SLn}}

-A generalized version of Theorem \ref{thm:second-theorem} and Complement \ref{compl} should hold in the case of $\mathrm{SL}_n$, by replacing $3$ with $n$ everywhere in the statement.
-In this section, we construct the quantum trace map $\mathrm{Tr}_\idealtriang^\omega$ for general $n$; however, we only give a proof that it is well-defined for $n=3$.
+The corresponding version of Theorem \ref{thm:second-theorem} and Complement \ref{compl} should hold in the case of $\mathrm{SL}_n$, by replacing $3$ with $n$ everywhere in the statement.
+In this section, we will construct the quantum trace map $\mathrm{Tr}_\lambda^\omega$ for general $n$.
+However, we only give a proof that it is well-defined for $n=3$.
+For concreteness, along the way we will give explicit formulas for the case $n=3$.
 When $n=2$, our construction coincides with that in \cite{BonahonGT11}.
-In particular, it gives a way to think of their construction, which was defined for un-oriented links, in terms of oriented~links.
+In particular, our construction gives a way to think of their construction, which was defined for un-oriented links, in terms of oriented links.
+Throughout, fix $q \in \mathbb{C} - \{ 0 \}$ and a $n^2$-root $\omega = q^{1/n^2} \in \mathbb{C} - \{ 0 \}$ of $q$.
+Technically, also choose $\omega^{1/2}$.